 The city is developing a groundwater management plan due this fall.
 You can read the city’s groundwater fact sheet here.

-The median sale price on Bainbridge is about $1.3 million, which requires an annual income of $200,000 and a down payment of $260,000.
-The median rent is $2,300, which requires an income of $92,000/year.
+The median sale price on Bainbridge is about $1.3 million, which requires an annual income of close to $300,000 and a down payment of $260,000.
+The median rent for a two-bedroom apartment is $2,605, which requires an income of $104,200.

 HRB is concerned about demographic changes that undermine the health of our community and can be attributed in part to the island’s high-priced real estate.